Rarotonga Reef Sub: A Cool Semi-Submersible Tour In Rarotonga.

 Avatiu Harbour, Rarotonga.

-Find the Raro Reef Sub
+Is the Reef Sub Child-Friendly?

-Our kids loved the Raro Reef Sub!
 I was slightly anxious they might feel seasick down below deck in the submarine part of the vessel.
+But they loved it and didn’t want to come up!

 Looking down into the submersible part of the Raro Reef Sub.